geoffreyadebonojo-zz/big_list/README.md

 -Add functionality to sort videos by date created

 -google load screen
 -filter google links to remove 'dead' links
 -display with js so you can sort it

 -fix page scroll on item index page to only scroll lower part of page.

+-set buttons to display favorited videos, videos start with display: none for faster loading?

+-study and pomodoro timer

+-create users

+-add arrows for music player to skip to next track